amdamle/QuickStartGuides/ADB-ClickHouse/README.md

 1. Create a Databricks spark 3 cluster with 1 driver and 1 master node you may choose 4 Core 14 GB machine
 2. Deploy clickhouse JDBC driver from maven com.github.housepower:clickhouse-integration-spark_2.12:2.5.4
 3. Deploy eventhub library - com.microsoft.azure:azure-eventhubs-spark_2.12:2.3.18
-5. Make use of the dbc archive present in the dbc folder and import it into Azure Databricks workspace
+5. Make use of the dbc archive present in the ./databricks folder and import it into Azure Databricks workspace
 6. Replace following parameters with he ClickHouse instance details you created
 * serverName - Name of ClickHouse server / IP Address
 * database - Name of the database created in ClickHouse